Artyom-G/Artyom-G/README.md

   - 🔭 I’m currently working on [a portfolio website](artyomg.com)

   - 🌱 I’m currently learning React.js

+  - 🌱 I hope you all have a wonderful day

   - ⚡ Fun fact: I am also a camera man